-This approach, amending the preprint, requires less indirection - but defeats the very purpose of a preprint style agreement and standard form.
-There is an alternative approach, which involves no amendments, and is closer to the approach used in the LE representations of the earlier clauses 1-6.
-Instead of incorporating the extra qualification into an amendment, the alternative approach incorporates the qualification into the definition of the applicability of AET in the Schedule itself:
+This approach, amending the LE representation of the preprint, requires less indirection, but defeats the very purpose of a preprint style agreement and standard form.
+There is an alternative approach, which involves no amendments, and is closer to the approach used in the LE representations of the earlier Clauses 1-6.
+Instead of incorporating the extra, necessary condition into an amendment, the alternative approach incorporates the extra condition into the definition of the applicability of AET in the Schedule itself.
+For this purpose, we need to split the definition into two rules, corresponding to the two types of bankruptcy Events of Default referred to in the second sentence of 6(a):

-LE: The Schedule specifies that Automatic Early Termination applies to a party for an Event of Default if the Event of Default of type Section 5(a)(vii)(1), (3), (5), (6) or, to the extent analogous thereto, (8) occurs for the party at a time.

-The Schedule specifies that Automatic Early Termination applies to a party for an Event of Default if the Event of Default of type Section 5(a)(vii)(4) or, to the extent analogous thereto, (8) occurs for the party at a time T1 and the institution of the proceeding for the Event of Default occurs at a time T2 or the presentation of the petition for the Event of Default occurs at T2 and the proceeding for the Event of Default is instituted by, or the petition for the Event of Default is presented to, a court or an authority in the jurisdiction where the party is incorporated.
+LE: The Schedule specifies that Automatic Early Termination applies to a party for an Event of Default if the Event of Default of type Section 5(a) (vii) (1), (3), (5), (6) or, to the extent analogous thereto, (8) occurs for the party at a time T. The Schedule specifies that Automatic Early Termination applies to a party for an Event of Default if the Event of Default of type Section 5(a) (vii) (4) or, to the extent analogous thereto, (8) occurs for the party at a time T1 and the institution of the relevant proceeding or the presentation of the relevant petition for the Event of Default occurs at a time T2 and the institution of the relevant proceeding by or the presentation of the relevant petition to a court or authority occurs in the jurisdiction where the party is incorporated.

-As in the case of Example Clause 6, this representation illustrates the use of the qualification "for an Event of Default" in the template representing the applicability of AET to link the conclusions of the two rules with the type of Event of Default in the conditions of the rules.
+The representation illustrates the use of the qualification "for an Event of Default" in the template representing the applicability of AET to link the conclusions of the two rules with the type of Event of Default in the conditions of the rules.
+To see the need for the qualification, consider the following simplified representation without the qualification: